Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Introduction

 \section{Introduction}

-Federated Learning (FL) has emerged as a popular distributed machine learning paradigm.
-FL enables collaborative model training among a set of clients via periodic aggregations of local models by a server~\cite{McMahan2017CommunicationEfficientLO, Konecn2016FederatedLS}.
+\IEEEPARstart{F}{ederated} learning (FL) has recently emerged as a popular distributed machine learning paradigm as it enables collaborative model training among a set of clients via periodic aggregations of local models by a server~\cite{McMahan2017CommunicationEfficientLO, Konecn2016FederatedLS}.
+The standard operation of FL is that each client sends its model parameters to the server, which periodically aggregates these parameters into a global model and synchronizes the global model to all clients in each communication round.
 The FL property of keeping data local to clients has important privacy advantages that have made it attractive for many learning applications.

 Natural language processing (NLP) is one domain standing to benefit from FL since user-generated text may contain sensitive information.
-Among the applications of FL in NLP, relatively few works have considered \textit{multilingual} NLP and the impact of different languages on FL~\cite{Liu2021FederatedLM}.
-In recent years, neural machine translation (NMT) has shown substantial progress in this domain with the advent of large-scale language models such as BERT~\cite{devlin-etal-2019-bert}, GPT~\cite{Radford2019LanguageMA}, and their extensions.
+Among the applications of FL in NLP, relatively few prior works have considered \textit{multilingual} NLP and the impact of different languages on FL~\cite{Liu2021FederatedLM} despite their practical significance.
+In recent years, neural machine translation (NMT)~\cite{Zhang2016AbstractiveCS,Zhang2017ACR,Wang2018SentenceSA} has shown substantial progress in this domain with the advent of large-scale language models such as BERT~\cite{devlin-etal-2019-bert}, GPT~\cite{Radford2019LanguageMA}, and their extensions.
 NMT has a further natural alignment with FL given its setting of non-IID local data distributions~\cite{weller-etal-2022-pretrained}: each client (user) typically has a specific language direction they are interested in for translation, which their local dataset will be skewed towards, motivating them to collaborate with each other via FL to construct the general NMT model.

+{However, multilingual NMT presents unique challenges for FL compared with more generic learning tasks.
+The presence of language heterogeneity, due to variations in vocabulary, grammar structures, and syntax across clients and languages, complicates model training \cite{weller-etal-2022-pretrained}.
+Dialects and regional variations add further complexity, as standard models may struggle to generalize across diverse linguistic patterns \cite{Liu2021FederatedLM}.
+Dataset imbalance also manifests in unique ways for NMT tasks, with certain languages being underrepresented across clients and having significantly fewer resources devoted to them compared to others.
+Together, these factors can lead to performance disparities for different clients and languages.}